-When I was planning my trek to Annapurna Base Camp in Nepal, I wasn’t sure exactly what to pack.
+When I was planning Annapurna Base Camp Trek in Nepal, I wasn’t sure exactly what to pack.
 I had done lots of overnight hiking and camping trips at home in Canada but I’d never trekked in the Himalayas and I wasn’t sure what to expect.
 What would the weather be like?
 What kind of things did I need to bring for staying in teahouses?
 What could I buy in Nepal and what did I need to bring from home?
 Now that I’ve spent 10 days trekking, I know exactly what I’d pack next time (and what I reeeeeally wish I’d brought when I trekked).
 So here it is: a super extensive list of what to pack for the Annapurna Base Camp Trek.

 Essentials to Pack for the Annapurna Base Camp Trek